 Separation (Resignation) and Reinstatement

 When resigning from a position, a Civil Service employee should request that the HR specialist include a remark on the separation SF-50 stating that the employee is vacating the position in order to accompany a spouse on an overseas assignment.
 Civil Service employees should talk with their HR department about reinstatement eligibility, which allows employees to re-enter the federal competitive Civil Service workforce without competing with the general public, or undergoing the probationary process again to earn tenure.
-See OPM’s FAQs on Reinstatement Eligibility for more information.
+See OPM’s for more information.

 Keep in mind that upon separation from federal service, employees receive a lump sum payment for unused annual leave; however, sick leave is not paid out but will be restored if the employee returns to direct hire federal employment.
 For regulations on leave, refer to 3 FAM 3410.